jreisinger/docs/notes/Φιλοσοφία/five-proofs/aristotelian-proof.md

 Coldness is not *actually* present but it's present *potentially* in a way other qualities are not.

-Change is actualization of potential.
+Change = actualization of potential.

 ---